sourcehut-mirrors/chawan/doc/architecture.md

 1. pager creates a new container for the target URL.
 2. pager sends a request for "https://example.org" to the loader.
-Then, it registers the file descriptor in its selector, and does something else until select() reports activity on the file descriptor.
+Then, it registers the file descriptor in its selector, and does something else until poll() reports activity on the file descriptor.
 3. loader rewrites "https://example.org" into "cgi-bin:http".
-It then runs the http CGI script with the appropriate environment variables set.
+It then runs the http CGI script with the appropriate environment variables set to parts of this URL and request headers.
 4. The http CGI script opens a connection to example.org.
 When connected, it starts printing out headers it receives to stdout.
 5. loader parses these headers, and sends them to pager.